Let's plan!

 4) Blé Sucré

 Bronzed, whisper-light croissant with a gentle sweetness.
-Created by chef-pâtissier Fabrice Le Bourdat, ex-palace pastry chef, it’s equally adored for its perfectly glazed madeleines eaten on the square’s benches.
+Created by chef-pâtissier Fabrice Le Bourdat, ex-palace pastry chef, it’s equally adored for its perfectly glazed madeleines eaten on nearby benches.

 7 Rue Antoine Vollon, 75012 — Map